maxifaxipaxi-new/mt_printers-translations/README.md

   close = true,
 },
 ```
-Add the items image for your inventory
+Add the items image for your inventory <br>
 Run the sql.sql file on your server database